ISE 2013 to Host MegaPixel Summit

 "By hosting the MegaPixel Summit at ISE 2013, we hope to create a forum in which the challenges arising from creating large-scale, multiple-component displays are addressed by a mix of different stakeholders: manufacturers, distributors, integrators, rental companies and end customers."

-“From the CPUs and GPUs that generate the images, to the software and hardware that processes, warps, blends and distributes them, and then on to the various projection and display technologies that can be used to show them – the MegaPixel Summit will cover every link in the chain,” Chinnock said.
+"From the CPUs and GPUs that generate the images, to the software and hardware that processes, warps, blends and distributes them, and then on to the various projection and display technologies that can be used to show them - the MegaPixel Summit will cover every link in the chain," said Chinnock.

 The MegaPixel Summit will be divided into three sessions.
-The first two, on the morning and afternoon of Monday, January 28 respectively, will focus on Technology, Products and Trends.
-The third, taking place on the morning of Tuesday, January 29 (the first day of ISE 2013) will offer case-study examples of MegaPixel system integration.
+The first two, on the morning and afternoon of Monday 28 January respectively, will focus on Technology, Products and Trends.
+The third, taking place on the morning of Tuesday 29 January (the first day of ISE 2013) will offer case-study examples of successful MegaPixel system integration.

 Each session will comprise five 30-minute segments, and delegates may choose to attend one, two or three sessions.
 Individual session costs will decrease according to the number of sessions booked.
 One session will cost 200 euro, two will cost 350 euro, while all three can be had for 450 euro.